-a business partner or paid employee of the attorney(s), this includes firms operating as Limited Liability Partnerships or limited companies (despite being a separate legal entity); or an attorney appointed under any LPA or EPA made by the donor.
+- a business partner or paid employee of the attorney(s), this includes firms operating as limited liability partnerships or limited companies (despite being a separate legal entity), or - an attorney appointed under any LPA or EPA made by the donor.
 This would mean, for example, that you could not provide a certificate if in the past the client executed an EPA in favour of you, even though the EPA was never used or registered or was revoked.

-Before signing the certificate you should take a suitably detailed personal and financial history from the donor, and if necessary insist on seeing them on their own, to satisfy the requirements concerning undue pressure and fraud.
+Before signing the certificate, you should take a suitably detailed personal and financial history from the donor.

+If necessary, you should insist on seeing them on their own, to satisfy the requirements concerning undue pressure and fraud.
 This may have both time and cost implications.